-Before you can use the DRAGEN system for aligning reads, you must load a reference genome and its associated hash tables onto the FPGA card.
-For information on preprocessing a reference genome's FASTA files into the native DRAGEN binary reference and hash table formats, see Coverage Analysis Examples on page 42.

-Use the --ref-dir(-r) option to specify the directory containing the preprocessed binary reference and hash tables
+Before you can use the DRAGEN system for aligning reads, you must load a reference genome and its associated hash tables onto the PCIe card.
+For information on preprocessing a reference genome's FASTA files into the native DRAGEN binary reference and hash table formats, see Preparing a Reference Genome on page 87.
+You must also specify the directory containing the preprocessed binary reference and hash tables with the --ref-dir option.
+This argument is always required.